NFL power rankings: Where 49ers sit after thrashing of Bears

 Record: 3-10 (Bye week)

-If there are two words that describe the 2024 Patriots, it's "ethical tanking."
+If two words describe the 2024 Patriots, it's "ethical tanking."
 When you give it your best, but it's just not enough.
 Respectable.

 27. Cleveland Browns (Last week: 26)